artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 ## Sub plots aka Tasks
-Mast is MULTI Agent Story Telling so each agent has their own story or event stories.
+{{ab.m}} is MULTI Agent Story Telling so each agent has their own story or event stories.

-Mast allows multiple storylines to run in "parallel".
+{{ab.m}} allows multiple storylines to run in "parallel".

-Mast in Artemis Cosmos is inherently a single thread of execution.
+{{ab.m}} in Artemis Cosmos is inherently a single thread of execution.
 These storylines do not run exactly in parallel, but you can run multiple things and make sure they run.
 These are called Tasks, and tasks can be scheduled so that multiple task can run.

 For example a Player Ship can run a Task for handling Comms messages, another for Science scan.
 This player ship could in fact run multiple tasks for handling comms with different sets of ships.

 These tasks themselves act as small side stories, They run as long as needed.

-In mast tasks are scheduled in mast with a parallel jump, and in PyMast with a schedule_task
+In {{ab.m}} tasks are scheduled in {{ab.m}} with a parallel jump, and in PyMast with a schedule_task

 If you have programmed Artemis 2.x scripts, tasks are similar to the <event> tags.
 Unlike the <event> tags, task only run when needed.
 They are scheduled, and when they end they are unscheduled they can also be canceled.

-=== "mast"
+=== "{{ab.m}}"

     ```
     ===== start ====